Skip to main content

 npm create @geogirafe/template@latest front

-This will create a /front folder.
-Add this to your .gitignore
+This creates a /front folder.
+Add it to your .gitignore:

 /.gitignore